Aswathi-Biju/30-Days-of-Python-Coding/Day- 15/readme.md

 3. Slices the list to display the middle 3 elements.
 4.Concatenates a new list [100, 200] to the original list.
 5.Check for the presence of an element[50] in the list using the in operator.
-6. Replace an element using the slice operator